 The right to vote if you are homeless

-If you are over the age of 18 and a UK citizen, you are still entitled to vote if you are homeless.
+You are still entitled to vote if you are homeless, if you are over the age of 18 and a UK citizen.
 Instead of registering at a permanent address, you can register at a temporary address or by making a declaration of local connection.
-This is a statement that you make to the local electoral office to say where you spend the majority of your time.
-For more information, see the About my vote website.
+This is a statement that you make to the local electoral office to say where you spend most of your time.

 Homelessness rights if you are under 18

 Young people under the age of 18 have different rights to benefits and different rights to accommodation if they become homeless.
-Your rights will also depend on whether you have spent time in care in the past.
-You could be legally entitled to help from the housing department, or help from social services, or both.
+Your rights also depend on whether you have spent time in care in the past.

 Housing and homeless rights if you have lived abroad